UnicornHeartClub/tabletop-macro-language/README.md

 A language and parser to add advanced functionality to tabletop role-playing games.

-- :notebook: [API](https://wiki.poweredvtt.com/macros) - A full reference on the TableTop Macro Language (TTML)
+- :notebook: [API](https://docs.poweredvtt.com/kb/macros) - A full reference on the TableTop Macro Language (TTML)
-- :books: [Documentation](DOCUMENTATION.md) - How the program works behind-the-scenes
 - :package: [Installation](#installation) - Use TTML for your own projects
 - :star: [Contributing](#contributing) - Help us make the language better